Mozambique’s legal system is based on civil law.

 There is as yet no law that governs data protection specifically in Mozambique.
 The most significant statute is Law No 3/2017, of 9 January 2017 (Lei das Transacções Electrónicas), which establishes the legal framework for electronic transactions, electronic commerce and electronic governance.
 This law aims to regulate data protection but does so in a limited manner, as it aims to grant protection to those who use information and communication technology.
 Consequently, while having an important role in granting legal certainty to individuals, it does not include the exhaustive and all-sector-encompassing regulation that is needed in the data protection field.

 Although there is no specific legal framework applicable to these matters under Mozambican law, both the Constitution of the Republic of Mozambique and Law No 3/2017, of 9 January 2017, are applicable throughout the entire national territory.

 There is no agency in charge of enforcing data protection rules.

-There are several upcoming legal reforms which may have an impact on doing business in Mozambique, of which we highlight two, as follows.
+There are several upcoming legal reforms that may have an impact on doing business in Mozambique.

 A review of the Labour Law has also been approved and its publication is awaited during the present year.
-The new version of the Law will represent a step forward in modernising the current legislation and will, among others, establish stronger rights in case of maternity.
+The new version of the Law will represent a step forward in modernising the current legislation and will, among other things, establish stronger maternity rights.